 NBA Playoffs: Bucks' Starting Lineup Against Hawks

-For the game, the Bucks have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+The Milwaukee Bucks have announced their starting lineup for Game 5 of the Eastern Conference Finals on Thursday evening against the Atlanta Hawks, and the full lineup for the game can be seen in a Tweet that is embedded below from FantasyLabs NBA.

-The Bucks are 8.5-point favorites over the Atlanta Hawks for Game 2 in Milwaukee, according to FanDuel.
+The Milwaukee Bucks are 4.5-point favorites over the Atlanta Hawks for Game 5 in Milwaukee, according to FanDuel.

 Related stories on NBA basketball

-- PACERS GET 13TH OVERALL PICK IN 2021 NBA DRAFT: On Tuesday evening, the NBA held its annual Draft Lottery, and the Pacers ended up with the 13th overall pick in the upcoming draft.
+- PACERS GET 13TH OVERALL PICK IN 2021 NBA DRAFT: Last week, the NBA held its annual Draft Lottery, and the Pacers ended up with the 13th overall pick in the upcoming draft.
 The Detroit Pistons, Houston Rockets and Cleveland Cavaliers got the first three picks in that order.
 CLICK HERE.

 - PACERS HIRE RICK CARLISLE AS HEAD COACH: The Indiana Pacers have hired Rick Carlisle to be their head coach.
 ESPN's Tim MacMahon was the first to report the hiring, and the Pacers later confirmed the news.
 Carlisle was the head coach of the Pacers from 2003-07, and after 13-years with the Dallas Mavericks, he is back in Indiana.
 CLICK HERE.